exerro/eggli/README.md

 ### Utility functions

-The package `me.exerro.eggli.util` contains a whole load of functionality which builds on top of the rest of the library.
+The package `me.exerro.egglix` contains a whole load of functionality which builds on top of the rest of the library.
 It can be used as reference when implementing similar functionality, or used to simplify common tasks.
 For example, there's a method to produce a cube mesh complete with UVs and per-face